TheEpic0ne/HelpDatblockCom/docs/datearth.md

 #### Fortify or abandon outposts
 Outposts are important.
 Towns can be besieged anywhere they have claimed territory.
 Make provisions to defend valuable outposts, and abandon the rest.

-#### Assign war ranks
+#### Assign military ranks
-Find residents who can be trusted to fight for your town or nation, and assign them the ranks of guard/sheriff(town) or soldier/general(nation)
+Find residents who can be trusted to fight for your town or nation, and assign them the ranks of guard or sheriff in the town or soldier or general in the nation.

 #### Watch your town bank balance
 As a mayor, keep enough money in the bank for sieges.
 If a town is plundered of all its gold by a siege attacker, the town will be destroyed, entering a ruined state for some time.
 During this time the town blocks cannot be reclaimed, but all perms will be enabled, after which it will be deleted.